JeschkeLab/DeerLab-Matlab/docsrc/source/models/bg_sumstrexp.rst

         info = bg_sumstrexp()

-Returns an ``info`` structure containing the specifics of the model:
+Returns an ``info`` table containing the information of the model parameters and boundaries.

 * ``info.model`` -- Full name of the parametric model.
 * ``info.nparam`` -- Total number of adjustable parameters.